kennethreitz-archive/.com/content/posts/121217-requests-1.0.md

 - Built-in OAuth and Kerberos support moved to new [requests](https://github.com/requests/) org.
 - All hooks except `response` removed, which was the only one in serious use.
 - Removal of the magic `Response.json` property.
 Replaced with a method.
-- Change of `prefetch` argument to `stream`, to emphasize it's purpose.
+- Change of `prefetch` argument to `stream`, to emphasize its purpose.
 - Sessions now provide all persistience, connections, and configuration.
 No magic.
 - Session creation no longer has any options.
 You can modify a session once it's instantiated.
 - Removal of esoteric ISC license.
 Replaced with Apache 2.0.